1. The Ball:

 e.
 In the event that a player gets injured or ejected from the game whose team started the game with 5 players the game may be completed with fewer than 5 players.
 The requirements for having 4 players on the line of scrimmage are therefore waived (rule 9.1).
 The team that has less than 5 players SHALL have as many players as possible on the line of scrimmage to create a pocket (rule 9.j).
 Example: team (a) only has 4 players than that team SHALL have 3 players on the line of scrimmage which creates a pocket.
 In addition, if team (b) only has 3 players than that team SHALL have 2 players on the line of scrimmage which creates a pocket.
 The requirement for the defense having 2 players on the line of scrimmage is still in effect and these are STILL the only two players eligible to rush the quarterback, UNLESS the quarterback leaves the POCKET, then any number of players can rush the quarterback.

 f.
 A team has five minutes past the start of game time to field their 5 players.
-Failure to do so results in a forfeit.
+Failure to do so will results in the team that has the correct number of players the option to be awarded a forfeit or have the game clock run until the other team has the correct number of players to play the game.
+If the team accepts the option to wait and play the game, the score at the end of the game will be final.
 After a forfeit is declared a game may be played on a pickup basis between the teams and any other players that may be picked up free of charge (officials will NOT be used).

 g.
 Unlimited substitutions are permitted as long as all substitutes report to the officials, and there is no delay of game.